OpenIdentityPlatform/OpenAM/README.md

 **[OpenAM Quick Start Guide](https://github.com/OpenIdentityPlatform/OpenAM/wiki/Quick-Start-Guide)**

-## How-to build
+## How-to Build OpenAM from Source
-To build OpenAM from source you should use JDK 8
+To build OpenAM from source you should use JDK 8 or higher

-For windows use:
+For Windows users before clone and build run the following command:
 ```bash
 git config --system core.longpaths true
 ```